db0/godot-card-game-framework/README.md

 Click on the "Enable Attachment" toggle to make all cards act as attachments and therefore allow them  to attach to others.

+### Card Rotation

+Click on either the 'T' or '@' buttons.
+Click again the same button to revert to  0 degrees.

+### Tokens/Counters

+Click on the 'O' Button, to start adding random tokens to the card.

+Click on the +/- buttons next to each Token to add/remove that specifically

+### Card Flip Face-Up/Face-Down

+Click on the 'F' button to exchange between these two states

 ## Installation

 Copy the src folder to your project